GoogleCloudPlatform/ai-on-gke/best-practices/ml-platform/examples/use-case/datapreprocessing/ray/README.md

    gcloud storage buckets create gs://${PROCESSING_BUCKET} --project ${PROJECT_ID} --uniform-bucket-level-access
    ```

-1. Download the raw data csv file from above and store into the bucket created in the previous step.
+1. Download the raw data csv file from [Kaggle][kaggle] and store it into the bucket created in the previous step.
-   The kaggle cli can be installed using the following [instructions](https://github.com/Kaggle/kaggle-api#installation)
+   - You will need kaggle cli to download the file.
+The kaggle cli can be installed using the following [instructions](https://github.com/Kaggle/kaggle-api#installation).
-   To use the cli you must create an API token (Kaggle > User Profile > API > Create New Token), the downloaded file should be stored in HOME/.kaggle/kaggle.json.
+   - To use the cli you must create an API token.
+To create the token, register on kaggle.com if you already don't have an account.
+Go to kaggle.com/settings > API > Create New Token, the downloaded file should be stored in $HOME/.kaggle/kaggle.json.
+Note, you will have to create the dir $HOME/.kaggle.
-   Alternatively, it can be [downloaded](https://www.kaggle.com/datasets/atharvjairath/flipkart-ecommerce-dataset) from the kaggle website
+   - Alternatively, it can be [downloaded](https://www.kaggle.com/datasets/atharvjairath/flipkart-ecommerce-dataset) from the kaggle website.

    ```
    kaggle datasets download --unzip atharvjairath/flipkart-ecommerce-dataset && \